-Jenny O’Grady has worked as Digital Marketing Manager for WeBuyAnyBike for two years now and enjoyed every second.
+Jenny O’Grady has worked as Digital Marketing Manager for bike trader, WeBuyAnyBike for two years now and enjoyed every second.
 However this awesome time is now coming to an end, she has made the tremendous decision to leave work and travel the world on her bike with her partner in crime!

 My partner, Dave and I share our love of travelling.
 We have done some backpacking around South America and many trips in the car around Europe.
-We had both spoken about wanting our motorcycle licences for a while; Dave could afford to get his first so in summer of 2015 he took his test.
+We had both spoken about wanting our motorcycle licences for a while.
+Dave could afford to get his first so in summer of 2015, he took his test.
 It was just a couple of months after that we set off on our first motorcycle adventure to Italy, me as pillion.
 We didn’t book anything, just took our tent and pitched up wherever the nearest campsite was.

-On the long ride home we started talking about the fact that we felt life was flying by too fast and it wasn’t filled with enough adventure.
+We started talking about the fact that we felt life was flying by too fast.
+It wasn’t filled with enough adventure.
 We felt too young to just work 50 weeks out a year and only have a couple of weeks to explore together.
-We joked about what it must be like to travel everyday by motorbike, ride to far and distant lands.
+We joked about what it must be like to travel every day by motorbike.
+Ride to far and distant lands.

-Looking at our finances, we realised we couldn’t afford to do this amazing adventure for another two and a half years and even then we’d be cutting it fine.
-We both took on another 3 jobs doing freelance digital marketing, working evenings and weekends, which nearly killed us!
-It was at this point we realised we still wouldn’t have enough money to just travel, we would need to work as we went.
+Looking at our finances, we realised we couldn’t afford to do this amazing adventure for another two and a half years.
+Even then we’d be cutting it fine.
+We both took on another 3 jobs doing freelance digital marketing.
+Working evenings and weekends, which nearly killed us!
+It was at this point we realised we still wouldn’t have enough money to just travel.
+We would need to work as we went.
 We started building our freelance clients and getting everyone on board with the idea that we could work nomadically.
-We’d have no fixed ‘office’ but as long as we had our laptops we would still produce our work.
+We’d have no fixed ‘office’.
+As long as we had our laptops, we would still produce our work.

 Travelling Around The World By Motorcycle: Prep So Far

-An around the world motorcycle adventure is an exciting free concept, however the reality isn’t quite as liberating (well, at this point!) as we are currently drowning in paperwork.
+An around the world motorcycle adventure is an exciting free concept.
+However, the reality isn’t quite as liberating (well, at this point!).
+As we are currently drowning in paperwork.
 We’ve been sorting out visas, carnets, vaccinations and much more.

 Visas and Carnet De Passage